11 Subtle Traits Of An Untrustworthy Person, According To Psychology

 When an untrustworthy person is confronted about their inconsistent or hurtful behavior, they often react with rage or explosive anger, instead of processing the situation through calm conversation.
 As research from the Journal of Medicine and Life suggests, by reacting with rage, they are putting themselves at risk of developing emotional or physical health issues, as well as escalating the situation to violence.

 Being emotionally reactive often indicates that someone doesn't know how to handle their own feelings.
-Their inability for self-reflection means that they don't understand the root causes of their anger or any other big, difficult feeling they display when faced with conflict.
+Their inability to self-reflect means they don't understand the root causes of their anger or any other big, difficult feeling they display when faced with conflict.

 11. They're selectively generous